-Every time Jews are murdered, and the killer references anti-Semitism, or when anti-Semitism re-enters the mainstream, all of us have reason to be afraid.
+Every time Jews are murdered and the killer references anti-Semitism, or when anti-Semitism re-enters the mainstream, all of us have reason to be afraid.
 However, Jews are not the only focus of resentment.
 It is blacks in Charleston, whites and Latinos at a Baptist Church in Texas, concertgoers in Las Vegas, gays at a club in Florida, children at an elementary school in Connecticut and, a few days ago, college students in Thousand Oaks, California.
-Many are rightfully concerned, but we have a huge national problem that does not uniquely target Jews.
+Many are rightfully concerned, but we have a national problem that does not uniquely target Jews.

 In San Francisco in the early 1980’s, Jewish families, some dating from the Gold Rush, were active and prominent, and again in my home state my background was an advantage or of no particular concern.
-But moving to New York, in the mid 1980’s, I saw that unassimilated Jewishness was “lesser” and that making clothes was less desirable than banking money.
+But moving to New York, in the mid 1980’s, I saw that unassimilated Jewishness was “lesser” and that making clothes was less desirable than manipulating money.

 I do not want to live in a country that is defined by race or by religion.
-Until now, the United States has been my model of the heroic, non-sectarian state, the country that gave me everything.
+Until now, the United States has been the model of the heroic, non-sectarian state, the country that gave me everything.
 Since the Second World War, Jews have been strongly represented in intellectual circles, in the arts, in business.
 Arguably the most successful of minority groups, we have asserted and earned the right to be different and the right to “fit-in”.

-In New York, many of us are privileged, prominent, well off, rich, concerned with the rights of others, confident, generous, even arrogant.
+In New York many of us are privileged, prominent, well off, rich, concerned with the rights of others, confident, generous, even arrogant.
 We have shaken the inferiority of our ancestors, even that of our parents who were the first Jews fully accepted in the nation’s mainstream.
 In New York we have our own social groups, our own references of accomplishment and success; we dress and consume just a little bit differently than the privileged who preceded us.
 For generations we have had our own institutions and schools; but we are now also strongly present in the institutions that excluded us.
 We have almost forgotten our long history as Christendom’s most hated minority.
-That is perhaps until now, where if anyone can be a target, we will definitely be among them.
+That is perhaps until now, where if anyone can be a target we will definitely be among them.
 (Even in California, our mother taught us that the German Jews were assimilated, but that it did not protect them.)